microsoft/idfix/docs/operation.md

 7/22/2013 6:37:57 AM UPDATE: [CN=USER000008,OU=E2K10OU1,DC=E2K10,DC=COM][USER][TARGETADDRESS][DUPLICATE][SMTP:USER000008@CUSTOMER.COM][][UNDO]
 7/22/2013 6:37:57 AM COMPLETE
 ```
-- In the event of an unwanted correction, you may perform a transaction update undo one level deep per UPDATE transaction.
+13. In the event of an unwanted correction, you may perform a transaction update undo one level deep per UPDATE transaction.

-    - Apply generates a LDF file for the transactions that are applied
+    a.
+Apply generates a LDF file for the transactions that are applied.

-    - To Undo a transaction, select the LDF file that contains the appropriate transaction and reload it into the table
+    b.
+To Undo a transaction, select the LDF file that contains the appropriate transaction and reload it into the table.

-        > Note: IdFix cannot track updates to objects or attributes that occur outside of the application.
+Note: IdFix can’t track updates to objects or attributes that occur outside the application.
 If you and someone else edit the same attribute, then the last change is the one committed to the object.

-- You have the ability to Export what’s in the table to review with others before taking corrective action, or to use as the source of a later bulk import using a separate utility like CSVDE or LDIFDE.
+14. You can Export what’s in the table to review with others before taking corrective action, or to use as the source of a later bulk import using a separate utility like CSVDE or LDIFDE.
 Testing is strongly recommended, no matter which tool you use.

-- You have the ability to Import data from a CSV file to allow offline manual edits to be applied.
+15. You also can Import data from a CSV file to allow offline manual edits to be applied.
 Be very careful with manually edited files and use an Exported CSV file as a template.
 Testing is strongly recommended and there is no guarantee that what you do offline will be correctly recognized by IdFix.

-- If the query returns more than 50,000 errors the menu items Next Block and Previous Block are displayed.
+16. If the query returns more than 50,000 errors, the menu items Next Block and Previous Block are displayed.
 The number of errors that can be displayed on the screen at one time is limited to avoid application exceptions resulting from exceeding physical memory.

 > You may always submit suggestions for improvement or support requests via the [issues list](https://github.com/Microsoft/idfix/issues).

-##	Error Explanations
+##	Explanations of errors
-For details on the errors that apply to each attribute see the Supported Errors section in the Appendix.
+For details on the errors that apply to each attribute see the Errors supported by the IdFix tool section in the Appendix.

 |||
 |------|-----|